Large File Performance: Amazon EFS vs ObjectiveFS

 2. Large Sequential Read

 The read test consists of reading a large non-compressible 10 GB file from the filesystem.
 For ObjectiveFS, we measured the throughput for the initial read from S3 (cold cache) and subsequent read when the data is cached in memory.
-Kernel caches are dropped using echo 3 > /proc/sys/vm/drop_caches before each run for all cases to avoid any effects from kernel caching.
+Kernel caches are dropped using echo 3 > /proc/sys/vm/drop_caches before each run for all cases (except for the warm memory cache case) to avoid any effects from kernel caching.

 # echo 3 > /proc/sys/vm/drop_caches